-“A lot of executives are starting to see the benefits others have gotten from DevOps and are beginning to recognize how valuable those benefits would be for their own organization.
-In turn, they begin investing in training and instructing teams to use Agile practices.
+Executives are recognizing the benefits of DevOps implemented in other organizations and would like to reap those benefits for their own.
+In turn, they begin investing in training and instructing teams to use DevOps practices.

 Although a great start, teams are limited by their context.
-The frustration of the students attending our DevOps Implementation Boot Camp is palpable when they tell us, “We’d love to operate this way, but they won’t let us.”
-And, unfortunately, when teams are limited like this, organizations are not able to fully realize the benefits of DevOps.
+The frustration of students who attend our DevOps Implementation Boot Camp is palpable when they tell us, “We’d love to operate this way, but they won’t let us.”
+Unfortunately, when teams are limited like this, organizations are not able to fully realize the benefits of DevOps.

-We created this workshop specifically for senior leaders to explore what it takes for organizations to fully embrace DevOps, and use those insights to design action plans for enabling, encouraging, and empowering DevOps in their own organizations.”
+We created this training specifically for senior leaders to explore what it takes for organizations to fully embrace DevOps, and use those insights to design action plans for enabling, encouraging, and empowering DevOps in their own organizations.

-This workshop is best as a full-day, off-site engagement for the entire senior leadership team and your organization’s DevOps champion(s).
+This training is best as a full-day, off-site engagement for the entire senior leadership team and your organization’s DevOps champion(s).

 Actions: We begin by reviewing the results of your DevOps Assessment with an eye toward determining how each of the recommendations applies to your organization.
 We will add to that by brainstorming additional pains/problems/issues that DevOps could help to correct, and benefits of DevOps that the organization wishes to achieve.